jasencarroll/jasencarroll.github.io/README.md

 gem install jekyll bundler
 ```

-After navigating to your desired repo folder, use `jekyll new .` to start a new site.
+After navigating to your desired repo folder, use `jekyll new .` to start a new site, note that if you've started your `README.md` already you might need to use `jekyll new . --force`.